chealeanpenhchakrith/CookMie/README.md

 # Cookie-Clicker (Cook'mie)

 Small Vue 3 cookie clicker game inspired by studio ghibli style and built with Vite + Tailwind.
 Click the cookie to produce cookies, buy machines/upgrades on the right to increase cookies per second.
+Try your best to hit the last rank of the game : Pastry Chef.

 ## Features
 - Clickable cookie (canvas hit-test to ignore transparent pixels)